 The Prevent Defense

-Starting a business can be very exciting.
+Starting a business can be a very exciting undertaking.
 Most successful business owners still remember the day they handed out their first business card, scored their first sale or dropped their first dollar into the till.
-Others can only recall how things went from good to bad, to worse.
-Sadly, eight out of 10 new businesses don’t survive, largely because the owner committed one or more rookie mistakes running their business.
+Others can only recall how things went from good to bad to worse.
+Sadly, eight out of 10 new businesses don’t survive, largely because the owner committed one or more rookie mistakes while running their business.

 With proper planning, you can avoid some of the rookie mistakes even great players make, if you:

-If you’re doing a service business or just starting out selling products, you may not need a traditional office or retail space.
+If you’re operating a service-based business or selling a few products, you may not need a traditional office or retail space.
 Think about ways that you can start small so you can keep overhead costs low while leaving room to grow.
 That said, be sure to cover growth strategies in your business plan.
 Identify targets or milestones that will let you know when expansion may be in order.
 It’s far easier to make more money in a small place than stretch scarce dollars in a cavernous space where receivables are lagging behind orders.

 BE OBJECTIVE ABOUT YOUR BUSINESS

 It’s easy to get caught up in “busyness,” not business, when you start out.
 Spending your days looking like a business doesn’t generate sales or income.
-If you spend your days setting up your workspace, organizing your files, torturing over business card designs or surfing the Internet, you’re doing busyness, not business.
+If you spend the bulk of your precious time setting up your work space, organizing your files, torturing over business card designs or surfing the Internet, you’re doing busyness, not business.
 Ideally, everything you do in your day should relate to getting sales, filling orders, completing projects and collecting money for those sales.
-Know what your hard business costs (rent, payroll, etc.) and your soft costs (office supplies, travel) are so you can be sure that your cash flow stays positive.
+Know what your hard business costs (rent, payroll, etc.) and soft costs (office supplies, travel) are so you can be sure that your cash flow stays positive.